-Several shared mobility device operators offer options for renting these devices without needing a smartphone and at reduced rates.
+Several shared micro-mobility device operators offer options for renting these devices without needing a smartphone and at reduced rates.

 Bird offers a Text-to-Ride feature allowing users who lack smartphones to rent scooters through texts.
 Also, their One Bird program waives the $1 unlocking fee.
 Individuals can enroll by emailing One@Bird.co with their name, phone number and any document showing they’ve qualified for a state or federal assistance program (including, but not limited to, Medicaid, SNAP or discounted utility bills).

 Lime Access offers a 50% discount on Lime rides ($0.50 unlocking fee, $0.07 a minute vs. $1 and $0.15), text-to-unlock options and cash payment options at PayNearMe locations throughout the country.
 Visit Lime’s website for details.